uhlryk/angular-dynamic-number/README.md

 Define round method for fraction part when convert from model to view and for filter

+**num-fixed

+If true then there is fixed number of fraction digets - (useful when fraction part is 00 and we need to show this zeros e.g. 12,00 )

 **num-thousand**:

 If true then number has thousand separator.